NXXR/Master-Thesis/presentation/notes.md

                 - google maps like zoom out and pan for most distances
                 - parabola ascend/descent for moving to/from orbit on large distances
                 - straight movement to orbit if user view above horizon
-6. Collision detection & mitigation not considered at this point
+6. [OPT] Collision detection & mitigation not considered at this point
     - implementing automatic movement as curves so future collision handling can modify the path by inserting control points
     - parametric curves allow to easily detect collision along the path before moving the observer